-Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or Pneumonia vaccine deductible for the Flu shots, once each flu season in the fall and winter, with pneumonia, influenza, additional flu shots if medically necessary Hepatitis B, and COVID-• Hepatitis B vaccine if you are at high or intermediate risk 19 vaccines. of getting Hepatitis B COVID-19 vaccine • Other vaccines if you are at risk and they meet Medicare \$0 PCP or \$40 Specialist Part B coverage rules copayment may apply We also cover some vaccines under our Part D prescription for other immunizations. drug benefit.
 Immunizations required for insurance, licensing, employment, marriage, or schools are not covered.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-\$0 PCP or \$30 Specialist copayment may apply for other immunizations.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term \$360 copayment each care hospitals and other types of inpatient hospital services. day, day(s) 1-5; \$0

 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.